-Learn about the Xcode development experience and the iOS development environment before becoming a member of the the iOS Developer Program
+Learn about the Xcode development experience and the iOS development environment before becoming a member of the iOS Developer Program

 Organization of This Document

-“Getting Started in iOS Simulator,” to understand the functionality of iOS Simulator, and gain a working knowledge of the various ways to launch it
+Getting Started in Simulator, to understand the functionality of Simulator, and gain a working knowledge of the various ways to launch it

-“Interacting with iOS Simulator,” to learn about the various ways of interacting with iOS Simulator, including gestures and hardware manipulation
+Interacting with iOS and watchOS, to learn about the specific ways of interacting with simulated iOS and watchOS devices, including gestures and hardware manipulation

-“Testing and Debugging in iOS Simulator,” to understand the tools available within iOS Simulator to assist you with testing and debugging your apps
+Testing and Debugging in Simulator, to understand the tools available within Simulator to assist you with testing and debugging your apps

-“Customizing Your iOS Simulator Experience with Xcode Schemes,” to learn about additional ways to customize your iOS Simulator experience through Xcode schemes
+Customizing Your Simulator Experience with Xcode Schemes, to learn about additional ways to customize your Simulator experience through Xcode schemes

 Apple provides these related documents that you may find helpful: